Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Introduction

 BD-RIS has been studied in several contexts showing significant performance gains over conventional RIS.
-In \cite{li22-1}, a BD-RIS model has been developed unifying different BD-RIS working modes (reflective/transmissive/hybrid) and different BD-RIS architectures (single/group/fully-connected).
-In \cite{li22-2}, multi-sector BD-RIS has been introduced to efficiently enable full-space coverage, where the elements are divided into multiple sectors, each covering a narrow region of space.
+In \cite{li22-1}, a BD-RIS model has been developed unifying different BD-RIS working modes and different BD-RIS architectures.
+In \cite{li22-2}, multi-sector BD-RIS has been introduced to efficiently enable full-space coverage.
 Non-diagonal RIS \cite{li22} and dynamically group-connected RIS \cite{li22-3} have been proposed to outperform conventional RIS and group-connected RIS, respectively, thanks to their dynamic interconnections reconfigured on a per channel realization basis.
 Additionally, BD-RIS has proved to enlarge the coverage and improve the sum rate in \gls{rsma} systems \cite{fan22,li23-2}, and to improve communication capacity and sensing precision in \gls{dfrc} systems \cite{wan23}.

 When designing new BD-RIS architectures, the critical issue is the trade-off between performance and circuit complexity, given by the number of tunable impedance components in the BD-RIS architecture \cite{ner23}.
 On the one hand, the single-connected RIS is the architecture with the lowest circuit complexity since there are no interconnections among the RIS elements.
 Due to its limited flexibility, the single-connected RIS can only achieve a reduced performance.
 On the other hand, the fully-connected RIS has the highest circuit complexity since each RIS element is connected to all others through a tunable impedance component, enabling the highest performance.
 Several BD-RIS architectures have been proposed to trade performance and complexity.
 However, the fundamental limits of this trade-off are still unexplored.
 To fill this gap, we investigate how to optimally trade the achievable performance and the circuit complexity in BD-RIS architectures.